alphagov/govuk-import-export-prototype/guide/move-goods-eu/when-to-make-declaration.markdown

 ---
 layout: guide
-title: Move goods to other EU countries
+title: Moving goods in the EU: when to make declarations
 permalink: /guide/move-goods-eu/when-to-make-declaration.html
 page_number: 1
 page_title: When to make a declaration